-What to Do After an Accident Involving a Drunk Driver
+What Should You Do After an Accident With a Drunk Driver?

 After a car accident involving a drunk driver, it’s important to put your health first.
 Drunk driving collisions often result in serious injuries.
 Call 911 to provide for an ambulance as well as authorities to respond to the scene.
 Drunk drivers need to be reported and apprehended before they cause additional damage.

 When you wait for authorities to respond, it’s also important to: